 The bizarre eye-covered facade of the hotel seems to scrutinize passersby from its centrally located position of the famous Via Laietana.
 One of the most elegant hotels with rooftop bars in Barcelona would give no less – and they’ve got the terrace to match.

-The view of the city’s rooftops are borderline voyeurish as is the glass-edged 13 meter long rooftop pool, giving the terrace a totally different vibe and a spectacular touch.
+The view of the city’s rooftops is borderline voyeurist, as is the glass-edged 13-meter-long rooftop pool, giving the terrace a totally different vibe and a spectacular touch.

 This Barcelona rooftop bar is divided into two spaces.
-The upper part hosts bar and the chill out area, with its charming white tables and armchairs.
+The upper part hosts a bar and the chill-out area, with its charming white tables and armchairs.
 Lower down is where you’ll find the balcony and its well-seated panoramic view.

-In Barcelona there are a ton of hotels that hide secrets on their roofs, and in fact it’s quite difficult to snuff out all of them.
-The ones I’ve put in this list are simply the ones I like best – it may not be the same for you.
+In Barcelona, there are a ton of hotels that hide secrets on their roofs, and in fact, it’s quite difficult to snuff out all of them.
+The ones I’ve put on this list are simply the ones I like best – it may not be the same for you.

-There’s also Casa Bonay (Gran Via de les Corts Catalanes 700, metro Tetuan) which is designed in the form of a chringuito (essentially a beach bar) with plant-covered relax space.
+There’s also Casa Bonay (Gran Via de les Corts Catalanes 700, metro Tetuan) which is designed in the form of a chringuito (essentially a beach bar) with plant-covered relaxation space.

 Barcelona Rooftop Events + Activities

-Rooftop bars in Barcelona are a virtual theater of events and activities.
+Rooftop bars in Barcelona are a virtual theatre of events and activities.

 You can check out jazz concerts, elevate your local cuisine game at cooking shows, or cannonball right into a rooftop party straight out of Wall Street.